Chatham, Kent: Popular culture

-There was a resurgence in the live music scene in early 2001, with an initial focus on the Tap 'n' Tin venue in Chatham.
-The essence of the original greatness of the Medway Delta Sound was revived by music and poetry evenings promoted by David Wise's Urban Fox Press, which also published several books by Medway poets and artists.
-In 2008. the independent arts organisation Medway Eyes was founded, specialising in music and photography.
-It had promoted several arts exhibitions and gigs at The Barge, that was located at 63 Layfield Road, in Gillingham (now closed) and The Nags Head at 292 High Street, in Rochester, but then in 2013 it disbanded.
+There was a resurgence in the live music scene in February 2001, with an initial focus on the Tap 'N' Tin venue at 24 Railway Street in Chatham.
+The essence of the original greatness of the Medway Delta Sound was revived by music and poetry evenings promoted by the Urban Fox Press of David Wise, which also published several books by poets and artists in the Medway Towns.
+In September 2008. the independent arts organisation Medway Eyes was founded, specialising in music and photography.
+It had promoted several arts exhibitions and gigs at The Barge, at 63 Layfield Road, in Gillingham (now closed) and the Nag's Head at 292 Rochester High Street, but disbanded in April 2013.

-The Medway Poets were formed in 1975 and disbanded in 1982 having performed at the Kent Literature Festival and many others in South East England and on TV and Radio.
-They became a major influence to writers in the Medway Towns.
+The Medway Poets were formed in August 1975 and disbanded in March 1982 having performed at the Kent Literature Festival and many others in South East England and on TV and Radio.
+They became a significant influence to writers in Chatham and elsewhere in the Medway Towns.
 From the core of this group the anti conceptual/pro painting movement of Remodernism came into being.

 Recent Medway artists of note include Kid Harpoon, Crybaby Special and The Monsters, Red Light, Underground Heroes, Tyrannosaurus Alan, Pete Molinari, Lupen Crook, Brigadier Ambrose, Stuart Turner and Theatre Royal.

-The term 'Chav', research suggests, does not derive from Chatham's name ("Chatham Average"), but is derived from the Romany word for 'youngster'.
-Before the Chatham Dockyard was closed down on the 31st March 1984, the cultural idea of the Chav did not actually exist in the Medway Towns.
+The term chav is sometimes falsely said to be a local one, meaning "Chatham Average", but the word derives from the Romany word for youngster.
+Before the Chatham Dockyard was closed down on 31 March 1984, the cultural idea of the chav did not exist in the Medway Towns.

+The Imperial Picture Palace opened on Chatham High Street in 1914.
+It was taken over by Associated British Cinemas in 1929, demolished and rebuilt on the same site in 1937, and demolished in 2003 after having been damaged by two fires.
+The site is now occupied by flats.

 Local media

 Newspapers

-Local newspapers for Chatham include Medway News and Medway Standard, both published by Kent Regional News and Media; and the Medway Messenger, published by the KM Group.
-The town also has free newspapers in the Medway Extra (KM Group) and yourmedway (KOS Media).
+Local newspapers for Chatham include Medway News and Medway Standard, both published by Kent Regional News and Media; and the Medway Messenger, published by the KM Group, whose registered address is in New Barnet, in Hertfordshire.
+The town also has free newspapers such as the Medway Extra (KM Group) and Your Medway (KOS Media).

 Radio

 The local commercial radio station for Chatham is KMFM Medway, owned by the KM Group.
-Medway is also served by community radio station Radio Sunlightbased in Richmond road between the high street and the River Medway.
-The area can also receive the county wide stations BBC Radio Kent, Heart and Gold, as well as many radio stations in Essex and Greater London.
+The Medway Towns are also served by a community radio station Radio Sunlight based in the Sunlight Centre at 105 Richmond Road, in Gillingham, near the River Medway.
+The area can also receive the county wide stations BBC Radio Kent, Heart South and Gold, as well as many radio stations in Essex and Greater London.

+Television

+Local news and television programmes are provided by BBC South East and ITV Meridian from the Bluebell Hill TV transmitter, supplemented by a low power relay transmitter in Chatham Town Centre that has the National Grid Reference (NGR) of TQ767675.